 Centre Co-director Dr Emma Wild-Wood has been collaborating with researchers in DR Congo to understand how faith communities there have been impacted by COVID-19.
-Here is some material developed for UK secondary schools to show how religious studies can help global health studies.
+Here is some material developed for secondary schools (in English and in French) to show how religious studies can help global health studies.

 The Centre for the Study of World Christianity is delighted to announce the appointment of Dr Emma Wild-Wood as our new Senior Lecturer in African Christianity and African Indigenous Religions, with effect from 1 January 2018.